mlua-rs/rlua/README.md

 difficult to use the Lua C API without the potential for unsafety.

 Second, PUC-Rio Lua is a C library not *really* designed to be used with malicious scripts.
-Please understand that PUC-Rio Lua is one of the highest quality C libraries I have *ever* seen, and it is an excellently written language runtime, but it is still quite a lot of C, and it is not commonly used with truly malicious scripts.
+Please understand that though PUC-Rio Lua is an extremely well written language runtime, it is still quite a lot of C code, and it is not commonly used with truly malicious scripts.
 Take a look [here](https://www.lua.org/bugs.html) and count how many known bugs resulted in crashes in the interpreter.
 Another small example: did you know there is a way to attack Lua tables to cause linear complexity in the table length operator?
 That this still counts as one VM instruction?

 Third, if you provide an API to scripts, it can be very very difficult to secure that API.
 Do all of your API functions have some maximum runtime?
 Do any of